survivejs/webpack-book/manuscript/building_with_webpack/04_processing_with_babel.md

 };
 ```

 Next, we need to connect this with the main configuration.
-I'll process the code through Babel only during production although it would be possible to do it both for development and production usage.
+If you are using a modern browser for development, you can consider processing only the production code through Babel.
+To play it safe, I'll use it for both production and development environments in this case.

 In addition, I'll constrain webpack to process only our application code through Babel as I don't want it to process files from *node_modules* for example.
 This helps with performance and it is a good practice with JavaScript files.